pulseheart/PulseHeart-AutoML/README.md

 Create a storage bucket and upload there the "curated" folder of study video files

-Refer to the following section of the tutorial : https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training:
+Refer to the following section of this [tutorial](https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training).

 #### Setting up your project
 Chose an appropriate name, like "echocg-video-classification"